HospitalRun/hospitalrun-dblisteners/README.md

-# hosptialrun-dblisteners
+# hospitalrun-dblisteners
-CouchDB listeners for HospitalRun
+CouchDB listeners for HospitalRun.
+These database listeners look for chanages in the CouchDB databases used by HosptialRun.
+They are used by the [HosptialRun server](https://github.com/HospitalRun/hospitalrun-server) for HospitalRun deployments.
+They are also used by [HosptialRun frontend](https://github.com/HospitalRun/hospitalrun-frontend) when using [Ember CLI](http://ember-cli.com/) in a development environment.